Aquanty/rtd-hgs/docs/source/index.rst

 The following commands can be used to output water balance information over a region in the surface flow domain contained within a polygon.

 Input instructions !
-Input instructions !
-Fluid mass balance for olf areas using shp file !
+Fluid mass balance for

 --------------

-|

 #. **filename** Name of the ArcView shapefile without the file
    extension.